raindog308/roll20-aftermath/README.md

 # Hit Location Tables

 You can create a nice hit location button for you and your players by creating a rollable table.
+Note that these are somewhat simplified - they don't take into account shooting from the side, shooting from above/below, etc.

-When you click the button, hit location is rolled and shown in the chat window:
+When you click the button, hit location is rolled and shown in the chat window with an illustration:

 ![image](https://github.com/raindog308/roll20-aftermath/blob/master/img/image1a.png)